-A9.2.3.4 The precise definitions of acute toxicity of an appropriate species, lack of rapid degradation and potential to bioaccumulate are detailed in Sections A9.3, A9.4 and A9.5 respectively.

-A9.2.3.5 For some poorly soluble substances, which are normally considered as those having a water solubility < 1 mg/l, no acute toxicity is expressed in toxicity tests performed at the solubility limit.
-If for such a substance, however, the BCF $\ge$ 500, or if absent, the log Kow $\ge$ 4 (indicating a bioaccumulating potential) and the substance is also not rapidly degradable, a safety net classification is applied, Chronic Category 4.
+- A9.2.3.5 The precise definitions of the core elements of this system are described in detail in sections A9.3, A9.4 and A9.5. - A9.2.3.6 For some poorly soluble substances, which are normally considered as those having a water solubility < 1 mg/l, no acute toxicity is expressed in toxicity tests performed at the solubility limit.
+If for such a substance, however, the BCF \geq 500, or if absent, the log $K{ow} \geq$ 4 (indicating a bioaccumulating potential) and the substance is also not rapidly degradable, a safety net classification is applied, Chronic Category 4.
 For these types of substance the exposure duration in short term tests may well be too short for a steady state concentration of the substance to be reached in the test organisms.
-Thus, even though no acute toxicity has been measured in a short term (acute) test, it remains a real possibility that such non-rapidly degradable and bioaccumulative substances may exert chronic effects, particularly since such low degradability may lead to an extended exposure period in the aquatic environment.

-A9.2.3.6 In defining acute aquatic toxicity, it is not possible to test all species present in an aquatic ecosystem.
+Thus, even though no acute toxicity has been measured in a short term (acute) test, it remains a real possibility that such non-rapidly degradable and bioaccumulative substances may exert chronic effects, particularly since such low degradability may lead to an extended exposure period in the aquatic environment. - A9.2.3.7 In defining aquatic toxicity, it is not possible to test all species present in an aquatic ecosystem.
 Representative species are therefore chosen which cover a range of trophic levels and taxonomic groupings.
 The taxa chosen, fish, crustacea and aquatic plants that represent the "base-set" in most hazard profiles, represent a minimum data-set for a fully valid description of hazard.
 The lowest of the available toxicity values will normally be used to define the hazard category.
 Given the wide range of species in the environment, the three tested can only be a poor surrogate and the lowest value is therefore taken for cautious reasons to define the hazard category.
 In doing so, it is recognized that the distribution of species sensitivity can be several orders of magnitude wide and that there will thus be both more and less sensitive species in the environment.
 Thus, when data are limited, the use of the most sensitive species tested gives a cautious but acceptable definition of the hazard.
 There are some circumstances where it may not be appropriate to use the lowest toxicity value as the basis for classification.
 This will usually only arise where it is possible to define the sensitivity distribution with more accuracy than would normally be possible, such as when large data-sets are available.
 Such large data-sets should be evaluated with due caution.